Mental Health Lives On A “Continuum” or “Scale”

-The Practitioners and Members of This Global Alliance believe that mental health lives on a continuum that stretches from thriving to struggling.
-It’s a fluid continuum that everyone in the world lives and moves on, at different points in their lives.
-Challenges that contribute to where one is at on the continuum are a result of factors such as: Genetic Predispositions, Life Experiences, Physical Traumas, Environment, and Lifestyle.
+The Practitioners and Members of this Global Alliance believe that mental health lives on a “continuum,” or in simpler words, a “scale” that stretches from “Thriving” to “Sinking.”
+It’s a fluid scale that everyone in the world lives and moves on, at different points in their lives (or even their days, weeks, months, etc.).
+Challenges that contribute to where one is at on the scale are a result of factors such as: Genetic Predispositions, Life Experiences, Physical Traumas, Environment, and Lifestyle.
 There are some of us with a greater genetic susceptibility to a disorder(s).
-That being said, it appears as though regardless of our genetics, the challenges that we will all face throughout our lives, as well as how we treat ourselves, make it so that we are all at risk of slipping into the: “surviving” and even “struggling” portion of the continuum.
-The key is to understand that any of the above factors can manifest all the way to “disorder” and that we must know what feelings and symptoms to look out for throughout our lives.
-Below please find profiles of individuals with some of the most common mental health disorders, to see if any of the classic symptoms resonate with you or a loved one: Attention Deficit Hyperactivity Disorder “ADHD,” Anxiety, Bipolar Disorder, Borderline Personality, Depression, Eating Disorders, Obsessive Compulsive Disorder “OCD,” Post-Traumatic Stress Disorder “PTSD,” Schizophrenia.
-We have also added a page for what we call “The Human Condition” to show how challenges over the course of our lives affect us all.
-Maybe you haven’t been affected to the “disorder level” or maybe you haven’t ever sought out help leading to a diagnosis, but everyone deals with these similar challenges, which affect our mental health.
+That being said, it appears as though regardless of our genetics, the challenges that we will all face throughout our lives, as well as how we treat ourselves, make it so that we are all at risk of slipping into the: “Surviving” and even “Struggling” or “Sinking” portion of the scale.
+The key is to understand that any of the above factors can manifest all the way to “disorder” and that we must know what feelings and symptoms to look out for throughout our lives – and even be proactive so there is less of a chance for us to develop a disorder.